nefarius/Shibari/README.md

  * Unblock all the archives
  * Extract the contents to a location of your choice
    * Note for the mentally challenged: **don't** put it in `system32`...

+### Install drivers
+ * Right-click on the `FireShock.inf` file and select `Install`.
+If your DS3(s) is/are already connected, unplug and plug back in for the driver change to become active
+ * Same goes basically for the `AirBender.inf` but be careful if you have multiple dongles and using Bluetooth for other devices; they might lose connectivity.
+If you wanna selectively use a dongle for the DS3, replace the stock driver with AirBender via Windows Device Manager.
+If you're not comfortable with that please stop before you ruin your system.
+You have been warned.
+ * Install the `ViGEm Bus Driver`, [guide can be found here](https://github.com/nefarius/ViGEm/wiki/Driver-Installation)

+### Ready for some action
+You made it this far?
+Great!
+Now simply fire up `Shibari.Dom.Server.exe` and your connected DS3 should spawn a virtual Xbox 360 controller which your games can pick up.
+Enjoy!